xaur/decred-proposals/decred-dex-rfp-analysis.md

 ### Con: Expenses and Treasury

-Decred spends around ~$200K/month, DCR/USD is ~$15, Treasury is under $10M now.
+As of Feb 2019, Decred spends around ~$200K/month, DCR/USD is ~$15 and the Treasury is under $10M.
 If DCR goes to $5 this DEX alone would be a huge burden.
 I'm not seeing any sign of market recovery and would prepare for the worst.

 If more parties joined in the expense this would be less of a problem, or no problem at all.

 Counter:

 * RFP by itself does not bind to expense.
+People seem to overlook this important detail.
 A second vote to approve a specific contractor's proposal will be necessary.
 It is possible that all such proposals will be voted down and no expense will be made.
 Therefore it is safe to proceed with the RFP to see what proposals will come, look at their plans, budgets and teams behind them.
 * There will be no large upfront payment.
-* "Upper end cost of USD 1M was not intended to indicate that would be likely cost of the work, merely that we should not entertain proposals to build it for any amount greater than that." ([politeia](https://proposals.decred.org/proposals/5431da8ff4eda8cdbf8f4f2e08566ffa573464b97ef6d6bae78e749f27800d3a/comments/15))
+* "Upper end cost of USD 1M was not intended to indicate that would be likely cost of the work, merely that we should not entertain proposals to build it for any amount greater than that." (@jy-p on [politeia](https://proposals.decred.org/proposals/5431da8ff4eda8cdbf8f4f2e08566ffa573464b97ef6d6bae78e749f27800d3a/comments/15))
 * Second version of the proposal reduced the upper bound to USD 250,000.

 ### Con: It may slow down the development